codalnest/files/labor-code-full.md

 (c) To establish a nursery in a workplace for the benefit of the women employees therein; and

-(d) To determine appropriate m1n1mum age and other standards for retirement or termination in special occupations such as those of flight attendants and the like.
+(d) To determine appropriate minimum age and other standards for retirement or termination in special occupations such as those of flight attendants and the like.

 ART.
 131. [133) **Maternity Leave Benefits.—**